top of page

 How Child Support is Calculated (The Big Factors)

 While each state has its own formula, most child support calculations are based on a few core factors.
-These guidelines are designed to create consistency and fairness, regardless of the parents’ relationship or level of conflict.
-Understanding these factors helps parents predict how support may be determined in their situation.
+These formulas are meant to keep calculations consistent from case to case.
+Knowing these factors gives you a general sense of how support is calculated.

 The major factors typically include: